 High levels of network congestion can cause network performance to degrade, impacting application and service availability, and user productivity.
 By monitoring the network congestion metric, IT teams can identify potential congestion issues and take proactive steps to optimize network performance, such as deploying additional network resources or prioritizing traffic.

-To measure network congestion, use network performance monitoring tools that track the volume of data flowing through the network, the number of packets being dropped due to congestion, and the percentage of available bandwidth.
+To measure network congestion, use network performance monitoring tools that track the volume of data flowing through the network, the number of packets being dropped due to WAN or LAN congestion, and the percentage of available bandwidth.

 How to Detect Network Congestion Like A Pro